 - applying for a child under 16 years old

-Once you have contacted us, you will be advised to make an appointment to apply for an emergency travel document at British Embassy Dubai.
+Once you have contacted us, you will be advised to make an appointment to apply for an emergency travel document at the British Embassy Abu Dhabi.

 Get a visa